Why Succession Planning Matters in Community Banking

 Candidates for KMP roles are classified into four readiness categories:

-Each KMP must have an interim replacement (who may not be a potential successor) and planned candidates placed in readiness categories.
-Any KMP without an internal planned successor (Ready Now or a 1-3 year candidate) should be noted.
+Each KMP must have an interim replacement (who may not be a potential successor) and planned candidates placed in readiness categories, as they are identified.
+Any KMP without an internal planned successor (Ready Now or a 1-3 year candidate) should be noted as likely filled with an external candidate.

-Wayne’s Insights: It is unlikely that all KMPs will have an internal candidate ready within the planned timeframe.
-This is not a failure of the process, but an expectation given the pace of industry change and the organization’s own circumstances—such as unexpected departures, pace of candidate development, and evolving strategic direction.
-Importantly, a KMP filled with an external candidate can bring new ideas and perspectives, especially given the importance of the digital banking channel, the emergence of new payment technologies, and seemingly cryptocurrency (e.g., stablecoin) and AI.
+CEO Insights: It is unlikely all KMPs will have an internal candidate ready within the planned timeframe.
+This is not a failure of the process, but an expectation given the pace of industry change and your organization’s own circumstances—such as availability of internal talent, unexpected departures, pace of candidate development and evolving strategic direction.
+This is why it is so important to have an interim replacement who can bridge the gap until an external candidate is in place.

 External Search Triggers and Benchmarking